Choose another writer in this calendar:

 women was intense, but he never

 married.
-Partly due to religious complications and Schulz's reluctance
+Partly because of religious complications and reluctance

-to move out of Drohobycz, his engagement to Jósefina Szelińska
+to move out of Drohobycz, Schulz's engagement to Jósefina Szelińska

 was broken off.

-Schulz did not start his literary career until the 1930s.
+"I am a painter by education and professional calling but, as sometimes happens during an artist's evolution, an inner impulse and expressive need prompted me towards literary experiments," Schulz wrote in 1935 to the Lvov Regional Board of Education, asking for a leave of absence.
+(Bruno Schulz: Literary Kabbalist of the Holocaust by Rolando Perez, 2002, p.
+2) Schulz did not start his literary career until the1930s.
 His reviews appeared in literary magazine Wiadomości Literackie, where he signed his name to 27 pieces during 1934-1939, and he corresponded with such avant-gardists as Witold Gombrowicz (1904-1969) and Stanislaw Ignacy Witkiewicz (1885-1939).
 Tygodnik Ilustrowany, Poland's oldest literary review, published three of his stories and several other writings.
 A major theme in his letters and fiction is time: "Keep of time, time is untouchable, one must not provoke it!" ('Sanatorium Under the Sign of the Hourglass,' translated by Celina Wieniwska, first published 1937)

 The cosmopolitan Varsovian Skamander group, led